shibatch/tlfloat/CODE_OF_CONDUCT.md

 reluctant to contribute to society as a whole.
 Often a company needs a particular reason as to why it makes a particular contribution.
 In other words, a company needs an explanation of how its contribution will specifically benefit the company.
-However, most OSS products are not designed to benefit a specific company.
-OSS projects cannot be run only by members who participate from companies who think only of their own convenience.
+However, most FOSS products are not designed to benefit a specific company.
+FOSS projects cannot be run only by members who participate from companies who think only of their own convenience.
 It is not surprising that contributions made under a declaration that only contributions beneficial to a particular